Gecko05/cpp_for_c/Notes.md

 Output can be redirected like this *gcd > gcd.ans*.
 A cast to void can informt the compiler that the expression's computed value is to be discarded.
 Overlaying bitfields and unions can be useful.
+Favor direct list initialization whenever possible.
+List initialization will make the compiler complain when you try to initialize a data member with a value that cannot be held.

 ## Classes and Structs